avivpilipski/myOwnDesign/Design.md

 ## User Interface (UI)
 - **Intuitive Design**: A UI that blends seamlessly with the 3D world, using natural elements like leaves or stones for buttons and menus.
 - **Tutorial Elements**: Integrated tutorial prompts to guide users through the building process, making it accessible for all skill levels.

-### Edwin Comment:
-Overall, just add a lot more images everywhere that are more specific.
-EX: images showing the UI, the community space, different seasons, natural disasters, the achievements, and more